-Students may request review of situations in which they believe accommodation decisions are not being adequately implemented and/or enforced.
+Students may request review of situations where they believe accommodation decisions are not being adequately implemented and/or enforced.

-- If the student who has received accommodation believes that an accommodation decision is not being adequately implemented by Willamette faculty or staff, the student is encouraged to first attempt to resolve the dispute amicably through discussion with the specific faculty and/or staff member(s) involved.
+- If the student who has received accommodation deems that an accommodation decision is not being sufficiently implemented by Willamette faculty or staff, the student is encouraged to first attempt to resolve the dispute amicably through discussion with the specific faculty and/or staff member(s) involved.

-- If resolution by informal means is not achieved, the student may submit a written complaint to the Coordinator of Disability Services, setting forth the particular problem(s) and the prior informal attempts at resolution.
-The Coordinator shall then meet with the student and the faculty and/or staff member(s) involved, and the appropriate Dean, if necessary, to attempt to resolve the problem.
+- If resolution by informal means in not achieved, the student may submit a written complaint to the Accessible Education Services Director, setting forth the particular problem(s) and the prior informal attempts at resolution.
+The Director shall then meet with the student and the faculty and/or staff member(s) involved, and the appropriate Dean, if necessary, to attempt to resolve the problem.

 The student may have an advisor present in an advisory capacity to the student.
 However, the advisor is not permitted to participate in the proceedings.

-- If resolution is not achieved, the Coordinator shall refer the issue to the Vice President and Executive Assistant to the President who shall serve as the Disability Appeals Officer for Willamette University.
-The Appeals Officer will review all documents directly related to the complaint, and may also meet with the student and any faculty and/or staff member(s) involved.
-After reviewing the documents and any other relevant information, the Appeals Officer shall make a determination concerning the complaint within a reasonable amount of time, but no later than ten (10) business days following the receipt of the referral from the Coordinator of Disability Services.
+- If resolution is not achieved, the Director shall refer the issue to the Senior Vice President for Finance and Administration, who shall receive the complaint as the Accessible Education Appeals Officer for Willamette University.
+The Appeals Officer may review all documents directly related to the complaint.
+The Appeals Officer may also meet with the student and any faculty and/or staff member(s) involved.
+After reviewing the documents and any other relevant information, the Appeals Officer shall make a determination concerning the complaint within a reasonable amount of time, but no later than ten (10) business days following the receipt of the referral from the Accessible Education Services Director.
 Decisions by the Appeals Officer are final.

 The University will not tolerate any retaliatory treatment or adverse consequences as a result of a student acting in good faith to report a complaint or participating in an investigation.

 Reports of retaliation will be promptly, thoroughly and impartially investigated.
-Where a reasonable person would consider an action to be in violation of policy, prompt corrective action to rectify any retaliation will take place.
+Consistent with the University's need to conduct an adequate investigation where a reasonable person would consider an action to be in violation of policy, prompt corrective action to rectify any retaliation will take place.
 Confidentiality will be maintained to the extent possible.

-Complaints not directly related to the accommodations but related to Disability Services in general may be made to the Dean of Campus Life.
+Complaints not directly related to the accommodations, but that relate to Accessible Education Services in general may be made to the Associate Dean of Student Success.